 The Royal Opera House

+One for the ladies and gentlemen looking for things to do in Covent Garden who are partial to a refined dining and theatre experience.
 The Royal Opera House is a magnificent opera house and performing arts building in Covent Garden.
 Built in 1858, it’s actually the third theatre built on-site after the previous two were destroyed by fire.
 Today you can visit the Opera House to see a performance, an exhibition, or go on a behind-the-scenes tour.
 There’s also a restaurant, bar and shop on the premises.